Art Workspace Easthampton

 A Residency Program for Visual, Literary & Performing Artists

-Easthampton City Arts (ECA) is pleased to announce the relaunch, growth, and continuation of our studio residency program Art Workspace Easthampton (AWE): A Residency Program for Visual, Literary & Performing Artists!
+Easthampton City Arts (ECA) is pleased to announce the growth and continuation of our studio residency program Art Workspace Easthampton (AWE): A Residency Program for Visual, Literary & Performing Artists!
 While this program initially emerged as a direct recalibration of ECA’s public programming during the onset of the pandemic, it is clear that offering workspace to artists–free of charge–is still deeply valuable and relevant in our area.

 CONTEXT & BACKGROUND – Since COVID-19 reached our area in March 2020, ECA began a thoughtful and reflective internal dialogue about how our organization could utilize and leverage our existing resources in new and meaningful ways, so as to offer support to our longstanding—and growing—community of artists during this vulnerable and unprecedented time.